-Data-driven performance analysis is the process of using data to evaluate how well a business is doing and identify areas for improvement.
+Data-driven performance analysis uses data to evaluate how well a business is doing and identify areas for improvement.
 Here are some examples of how operations, HR, and IT can use this analysis:

 - Operations: By analyzing data on production rates, quality control, and inventory levels, operations teams can identify inefficiencies and implement changes to improve productivity and reduce costs.